In the summer of 1976, the ocean off the coast of New York and New Jersey died. It almost took me with it.

 I used to SCUBA dive.
 My passion was shipwrecks.
 I started when I was sixteen.
 When other kids bought cars, I bought a new regulator, or a set of double tanks for deeper dives.
 I saved my nickels for dive boat fares.
 It was the first sport I was ever good at and it tried to kill me three times.
 Maybe four.
 This was the first time.

 I was diving on a wreck off the Jersey coast called the Mohawk.
-With me were John, also an experienced diver, and Teresa, my then-girlfriend, who was quite new to the sport.
+With me were John, also an experienced diver, and Maria, my then-girlfriend, who was quite new to the sport.
 This was her first time on a dive boat.
 It was a warm and lovely summer morning.
 When we arrived over the Mohawk, I geared up fast and hit the water before the hot wet suit and rocking motion made me sick.
 I hung onto the anchor line until my companions joined me.
 We all signaled OK and together went down the anchor line which would lead us to the Mohawk.

 About seventy feet down, I saw the bottom about ten feet below us, the wreck sticking up from the sand, and a diver coming toward us up the line, which should have struck me as odd but didn’t.
 So I motioned that we should just drop off the line to the sand and swim to the wreck.